DeveloperC286/data_structures_and_algorithms/README.md

 Custom implementation of various Data Structures and Algorithms in various languages, experimenting with property based testing and bench-marking.

-See each algorithms directory for its README.md describing how to perform testing, benchmarking etc.
+See each directory for its README.md describing how to perform testing, benchmarking etc.

+## Data Structures

-## Implemented
+## Searching Algorithms
 - Binary Search
   + Rust

-- Largest Number
-  + Rust
+## Sorting Algorithms
 - Quicksort
   + Rust

 - Selection Sort
+  + Rust

+## General Algorithms
+- Largest Number
   + Rust